agile-connors/agile-connors/README.md

 ### Far Vision

-Demystify food trucks worldwide, enhancing the experience with some best practices from restaurants, like: where and when to find them, how to get them to your neighborhood, and ordering ahead to earn points.
+Demystify food trucks worldwide, enhancing the experience with some best practices from restaurants like: where and when to find them, how to get them to your neighborhood, and ordering ahead to earn points.

 ### Near Vision

 Provide people local to Boston with up-to-date information about good, transient food sources nearby.

+### Tag Line

+*Sometimes your schedule makes finding food hard.
+If only there was a way you could find good, interesting food trucks close by...
+Soon you can with Boston Scavenger!*

 ### Stakeholders